 In 1961, Marvin Gay married Berry Gordy's sister, Anna and was offered a solo recording contract.
-Renamed Marvin Gaye, with an "e" on the end of his name, he began his career as a jazz balladeer, but in 1962 he was persuaded to record some R&B, and notched up his first hit single with the confident "Stubborn Kind Of Fellow", a Top 10 hit.
-This record set the style for the next three years, as Gaye enjoyed hits with a series of dance-flavoured songs that cast him as a smooth, macho, Don Juan figure.
-He scored again in 1963 with "Can I Get A Witness," which hit No. 22 on the Billboard pop singles chart.
-Later that year, the single "Pride And Joy" hit No. 10, but Gaye was already feeling the strain of Motown's insatiable commercial aims.
+Renamed Marvin Gaye, with an "e" on the end of his name, he began his career as a Jazz balladeer, but in 1962 he was persuaded to record some R&B tunes and notched up his first hit single with "Stubborn Kind Of Fellow", a Top 10 hit on Billboard's R&B chart.
+This record set the style for the next three years, as Gaye enjoyed hits with a series of dance-flavored songs that cast him as a smooth, macho, Don Juan figure.
+In 1963 he cracked the Hot 100 with "Hitch Hike" (#30), "Pride And Joy" (#10) and "Can I Get A Witness" (#22), but Gaye was already feeling the strain of Motown's insatiable commercial aims.
 He also continued to work behind the scenes at Motown, co-writing Martha And The Vandellas' hit "Dancing In The Street", and playing drums on several early recordings by Little Stevie Wonder.
-In 1965, Gaye dropped the call-and-response vocal arrangements of his earlier hits and began to record in a more sophisticated style.
-The striking "How Sweet It Is (To Be Loved By You)" epitomized his new direction, and it was followed by two successive R&B number 1 hits, "I'll Be Doggone" and "Ain't That Peculiar".
+More hits followed in quick succession in 1964 with "You're A Wonderful One" (#15), "What's The Matter With You Baby" (#17), "Once Upon A Time" (#19), "Try It Baby" (#15) and "Baby Don't You Do It" (#27).
+In 1965 Gaye dropped the call-and-response vocal arrangements of his earlier hits and began to record in a more sophisticated style.
+The striking "How Sweet It Is (To Be Loved By You)" (#6) epitomized his new direction.
+It was followed by two successive R&B number 1 hits, "I'll Be Doggone" and "Ain't That Peculiar".
 His status as Motown's best-selling male vocalist left him free to pursue more esoteric avenues on his albums, which in 1965 included a tribute to the late Nat 'King' Cole and a misguided collection of Broadway standards.

 To capitalize on his image as a ladies' man, Motown teamed Gaye with their leading female vocalist, Mary Wells, for some romantic duets.
 When Wells left Motown in 1964, Gaye recorded with Kim Weston until 1967, when she was succeeded by Tammi Terrell.
-The Gaye/Terrell partnership represented the classic soul duet, as their voices blended sensually on a string of hits written specifically for them by Ashford and Simpson, including "Your Precious Love" (No. 5 in 1967) and "Ain't No Mountain High Enough" (No. 8 in 1968).
-Terrell developed a brain tumour in 1968, and collapsed onstage in Gaye's arms.
+The Gaye/Terrell partnership represented the classic Soul duet, as their voices blended sensually on a string of hits written specifically for them by Ashford and Simpson, including "Your Precious Love" (#5 in 1967) and "Ain't No Mountain High Enough" (#8 in 1968).
+Terrell developed a brain tumour in 1968, and collapsed on stage in Gaye's arms.
 Records continued to be issued under the duo's name, although others allegedly took Terrell's place on some recordings.

-Through the mid-60s, Gaye allowed his duet recordings to take precedence over his solo work, but in 1968 he recorded "I Heard It Through The Grapevine", a song originally released on Motown by Gladys Knight And The Pips, although Gaye's version had actually been recorded first.
-With its tense, ominous rhythm arrangement, and Gaye's typically fluent and emotional vocal, the record represented a landmark in Motown's history as it became the label's biggest-selling record to date.
-Gaye followed up with another number 1 R&B hit, "Too Busy Thinking 'Bout My Baby", but his career was derailed by the eventual death of Tammi Terrell in March 1970.
+Through the mid-'60s, Gaye allowed his duet recordings to take precedence over his solo work, but later in 1968 he issued his rendition of "I Heard It Through The Grapevine", a song originally released on Motown by Gladys Knight And The Pips, although Gaye's version had actually been recorded first.
+With its tense, ominous rhythm arrangement and Gaye's typically fluent and emotional vocal, the record represented a landmark in Motown's history as it became the label's biggest-selling record to date.
+The song topped the Billboard R&B chart for seven weeks and led the Hot 100 for five weeks.
+Gaye followed up with another number 1 R&B hit in the Summer of 1969, "Too Busy Thinking 'Bout My Baby", but his career was derailed by the eventual death of Tammi Terrell in March 1970.

 Devastated by the loss of his close friend and partner, Gaye spent most of 1970 in seclusion.
 The following year, he emerged with a set of recordings that Motown at first refused to release, but which eventually formed his most successful solo album.
 On "What's Going On", a number 1 hit in 1971, and its two chart-topping follow-ups, "Mercy Mercy Me (The Ecology)" and "Inner City Blues", Gaye combined his spiritual beliefs with his increasing concern about poverty, discrimination and political corruption in American society.
-To match the shift in subject matter, Gaye evolved a new musical style that influenced a generation of black performers.
-Built on a heavily percussive base, Gaye's arrangements mingled jazz and classical influences into his soul roots, creating a fluid instrumental backdrop for his sensual, almost despairing vocals.
-The three singles were all contained on "What's Going On", a conceptual masterpiece on which every track contributed to the spiritual yearning suggested by its title.
+To match the shift in subject matter, Gaye evolved a new musical style that influenced a generation of Black performers.
+Built on a heavily percussive base, Gaye's arrangements mingled Jazz and Classical influences into his Soul roots, creating a fluid instrumental backdrop for his sensual, almost despairing vocals.
+The three singles were all contained on the LP "What's Going On", a conceptual masterpiece on which every track contributed to the spiritual yearning suggested by its title.